SAP HANA Cloud, Data Lake Client Interfaces Overview

 - Step 6

-Ensure that SAP JVM (Java Virtual Machine) 8.0 is installed before proceeding with the following steps.
-The DBISQL tool requires SAP JVM 8.0
+Ensure that SAP JVM (Java Virtual Machine) 8.0 is installed before proceeding with the following steps if you wish to use the DBISQL tool.

 -